melbshark/relative-pattern/README.md

 * [O-LLVM](https://github.com/obfuscator-llvm/obfuscator)<sup>1</sup>
 * Other ad-hoc implementations<sup>2</sup>.

 The code is in active development, still buggy and difficult to use.
-The modules of the concolic execution engine are not published yet, though the current published code can work with any concolic or fuzzing engine.
-Currently there is no documentation (please contact me if you are interested in).
-I try also to prepare a paper on this but there are still a lot of things to do.
+The underlying concolic execution engine are not published yet, though the current published code can work with any concolic or fuzzing engine.
+Moreover *the strength of this tool depends only on the strength of the underlying execution engine*, that demonstrates also a rational theoretical limit of the method.

-Though the tool follows a mathematical approach, seriously I think the main idea is not new.
+Though this tool follows a mathematical approach, seriously I think the main idea is not new.
 It may be considered implicitly in many practical "unpack tutorials" of great hackers and crackers.
-While I am just a newbie, the only original contribution here is to give a more solid *theoretical base* that explains these concrete techniques, and this leads to a "less ad-hoc"<sup>3</sup> deobfuscation technique.
+While I am just a newbie, the only original contribution here is to give a more solid *theoretical base* that explains these concrete techniques, and this leads to a "less ad-hoc"<sup>3</sup> deobfuscation method.

 The tool is written mostly in C++ and OCaml, and uses the following great softwares:
 * [BinSec](http://binsec.gforge.inria.fr/)